ipspace/netlab/docs/links.md

     ifname: GigabitEthernet0/0
     ipv4: 192.168.121.102
     mac: 08-4F-A9-00-00-02
-  name: e2
+  name: r2
 ```

+Note the differences between P2P and LAN links:

+* Different auto-generated link link **name**
+* IPv4 subnet mask: when using default settings, P2P links use /30 prefixes, LAN links use /24 prefixes
+* **bridge** name is present in LAN links

 ## Custom Attributes in Link and Interface Data

-[Custom attributes](extend-attributes.md) specified in link data are retained in the link data and copied directly into node interface data.

-Example: Bandwidth is specified on a link between E1 and E2:
+[Custom attributes](extend-attributes.md) specified in link data are copied directly into node interface data.
+For example, in this simple topology, we specified **bandwidth** on a link between R1 and R2:

 ```
+nodes: [ r1, r2 ]

+links:
-- e1:
+- r1:
-  e2:
+  r2:
   prefix:
     ipv4: 192.168.23.0/24
     ipv6: 2001:db8:cafe:2::/64